DanielR-spec/4Us-APP/README.md

 # 4Us-APP
-Movile application developed with Expo-Cli React Native + Node.js/JDBC Driver (MySql DB) Further information will be added to thi regard
+Movile application developed with Expo-Cli React Native + ExpressJs/Node.js/ (FireBase) Further information will be added to this regard